strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/digitalocean-app-platform.md

 git push
 ```

-## Create a DigitalOcean App
+## Create and configure a DigitalOcean App <!--work on the wording here.
+Think about a better introduction and moving the DO -->

+Deploying on the DigitalOcean App Platform requires creating an App, connecting the App to a development database, and setting environment variables.
+At the end of these steps a Strapi application should be successfully deployed.

+### Create a DigitalOcean App

+From the DigitalOcean website create and App and connect it to a GitHub repository:

-On the DigitalOcean website click on the **Create** button and select *Apps*.
-Next select GitHub and authorize access to the correct repository.
-Next:
+1. Click on the **Create** button and select *Apps*.
+2. Select GitHub and authorize access to the correct repository.

-1. Select the branch.
+3. Select the branch.
-2. (Optional) select the source directory.
+4. (Optional) select the source directory.
-3. Choose whether or not to "Autodeploy" when an update is pushed to the GitHub repository.
+5. Choose whether or not to "Autodeploy" when an update is pushed to the GitHub repository.
-4. Click the **Next** button.
+6. Click the **Next** button.

 ### Connect an App to a database

-On the DigitalOcean App Platform there is an option between a development or a managed (production) database.
+After creating an App attach a development database.
 To add a development database On the following screen:

 1. Click **add resource**.
-2. Select database, and click **Add**.
+2. Select database and click **Add**.
-3. On the next screen select *dev database* and name the database.
-The default database name is "db" and that will be used in the subsequent sections.
+3. Select *dev database* and name the database.
+The default database name is "db" and that will be used in the following example.
 4. Click the **Create and attach** button.
-5. On the next screen click the **Next** button to set the environment variables.
+5. Click the **Next** button to set the environment variables.

 ### Add environment variables